Goy Boys

 His reply seemed strange; he didn’t look like an American Indian.

 “Gunny.
-TBF squadron,” Dad said.
+TBF squadron, ball turret,” Dad said.
 “We always appreciated the Squid taxi service.
 All the comforts of home.”

-He dug-up equipment from somewhere, battle scarred and teetering on the edge of retirement–a little from this team, some from the other.
+Somehow, somewhere, Irv dug-up equipment, battle scarred, teetering on the edge of retirement–a little from this team, some from the other.
 The gear, rejects like us, required just as much TLC and polishing.
 The uniforms arrived halfway through the season, compliments of Swain’s Radiator Service and Swain himself, another future buddy of Dad’s.

 Frank went to work creating a TEAM, all caps; three practices a week, not just the one league scheduled practice on a reserved Kissena Park baseball diamond.
 Each additional practice required us to scour for an unused field, not always possible.
 Some days, we practiced grounders and pitching on a long strip of open grass.

 No assistant coaches stepped forward; Dad organized the players strongest in one skill, taught them how to instruct and drill others.
 Each player had a strength.
-Each player had a shot at DI, Drill Instructor, which kept the domineering to a minimum–except initially against Ira Rosenstein.
-It did not discourage him from attending every practice, though.
+Each player had a shot at “DI,” Drill Instructor, which kept the domineering to a minimum–except initially against Ira Rosenstein.
+That said, the taunting did not discourage him from attending every practice.

-Dad encouraged me to run interference for Ira against the taunts of a few less patient teammates.
-His perseverance paid off, and my task eased as his skills improved, step-by-determined-step.
-My father nicknamed Ira “Chesty” after Chesty Puller, a Marine Medal of Honor winner who never gave up.
+Dad encouraged me to run interference for Ira against the bullying of a few less patient teammates.
+Ira’s perseverance paid off.
+My task eased as his skills improved, step-by-determined-step.
+My father nicknamed him, “Chesty”, after Chesty Puller, a Marine Medal of Honor winner who never gave up.
 Ira’s reward?
-He played at least one inning every game, with a time at bat, much to the chagrin of a few teammates.
+He played at the very least one inning every game, with a time at bat, much to the chagrin of a few teammates.

 Frank expected a playoff game.
 The coaches decided otherwise, miffed at the upstarts from Pomonok.
 They declared the season “already too long,” and outvoted Irv and Dad.
-They assigned “The Bunch” to the oblivion of second place.
+Instead, “The Bunch” was assigned to the oblivion of second place.

 The hallowed auditorium of PS 201 held the awards night.
-Teams clustered together, away from the many parents sitting off to the sides.
+Teammates clustered together with fellow teammates, away from the many parents sitting off to the sides.
 Every kid wore his team’s cap.
 Ours were Royal Blue, our official name the “Royals,” of course.
 We preferred the “Bunch,” or simply, the team.

-“Hey,” I said to Ira, slumped in the seat next to me.
-“Maybe they’ll give us gold medals, too, you know, ’cause tied.
+“Hey,” I said, “maybe they’ll give us gold medals, too, you know, ’cause we tied.
 You know, two piles of gold medals and a bronze, right?”

 “Oh, sure–you’re funny, you know that?”
 Ira said, his expression dubious.
 “Your dad really didn’t tell you nothin’?
 Really?
 He’s a coach.
 Nothin’ at all?”

 “Nope.”
-I noticed movement on the stage, and nudged him.
+I noticed movement on the stage.
 “Hey look.
 Look, they’re startin’.”

-“Sorry about that.
-Ladies and gentlemen, coaches and players, parents and all our terrific supporters and sponsors who attended tonight’s awards.
-Welcome to the Kissena Little League Awards Night.”
+“Sorry about that–Ladies and gentlemen, coaches and players, parents and all our terrific supporters and sponsors who attended tonight’s award–Welcome to the Kissena Little League Awards Night.”

-I tuned out, troubled that Dad was nowhere on the stage.
 The coaches sat in a semi-circle of folding chairs behind the tables.
-The head of the Little League droned-on awhile, thanking this person, thanking another person and still another.
+I tuned out, troubled Dad was nowhere on the stage.
+The Head of the Little League droned-on awhile, thanking this person, thanking another person and still another.
 The twitching of the younger audience members, the commotion of their higher pitched voices increased with each of the speaker’s passing words.

 I gawked at Ira.
 “You said your father wasn’t coming.”